WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Password | :heavy_check_mark: |  :heavy_check_mark: |

 :::tip
-If there was an emtpy password (no password) entered at the wallet creation, then the Recovery Words or Wallet File alone are enough to recover the wallet.
+If no password was entered at the wallet creation, then the Recovery Words or Wallet File alone are enough to recover the wallet.
 :::

 ### Can I recover my wallet without the password?